 Click Next a final time to set the dates when the Assignment will appear in-game for students.

-Your Assignment will be visible in the Planner calendar.
+Your Assignment will be visible in the Assessments calendar.
 Click on it to:

 - View your students’ progress and results

 - Edit its length